wasabipesto/digest/README.md

 ### Configuration File

-Then configuration file for each source must be named `config.toml`.
+The configuration file for each source must be named `config.toml`.

 The only required key is `loader`, which must point to an executable data loader, described below.